 WG 14 strives to assist in developing capabilities to cope with emerging threats, new environments, and technological breakthroughs.
-In keeping with the 85th MORS Symposium theme of "Pivoting on a Strong Foundation to a Bright Future", this working group focuses on the use of new analytical tools, processes, applications, methodologies, and metrics.
+In keeping with the 86th MORS Symposium theme of "Supporting a balanced modern and ready nation", this working group focuses on the use of new analytical tools, processes, applications, methodologies, and metrics.
 Thus, we provide a forum for discussions and presentations relating to the unique challenges faced when attempting to conceptualize, model, simulate, analyze, and experiment with the employment of combat air power and the many factors that affect success in the combat arena and improve our understanding of air warfare.

 WG 14 encourages presentations on both completed work and work in progress.
-Final presentation selection will be based on both the 85th MORS Symposium theme and the focus of this working group.
+Final presentation selection will be based on both the 86th MORS Symposium theme and the focus of this working group.
 Presentations will be made in individual working group, combined working group, or composite group sessions.
 Presenters should be prepared to deliver their briefings in 30-minute periods including questions.